A pulled back muscle occurs when the muscle is stretched too far, causing small tears within the muscle.

 Do you find articles like this helpful?
 Get the best back pain articles, including exclusive subscriber-only content, sent straight to your Inbox by subscribing to the web’s best back pain newsletter!

 It’s free, your information remains private and you can unsubscribe at any time.
-Simply enter your email address in the box at the top of the page and click Subscribe Now!
+Simply enter your email address in the box at the end of this article and click Subscribe Now!